-Transportation, breakfast and of course nightly accommodations in the castles and hotels of Scotland are included.
-This is a Chauffeur-Driven*, private guided tour of Ireland
+Transportation, breakfast and of course nightly accommodations in luxuriant castles and hotels are included in our tours to Scotland from the US.
+This is a chauffeur-driven and private guided tour, but you may take it as a self-driven tour if you prefer.

 - Professional Scottish Driver Guide with Deluxe Vehicle from depart Edinburgh till arrive Bonnyrigg at the end of the day